BazzalSeed/FunWithTetris/README.md

 # Tetris Game
     @Seed Zeng
-    @We==I; our=my in this document
-    Basic Tetris game developed for 131, where you will be able to have fun with tetris functionality done:
+    Basic Tetris game  where you will be able to have fun with tetris functionality done:
     1. Descending
     2. Rotation